atbaker/docker-workshop/README.md

 # Docker hands-on workshop

+**NOTE: Docker moves fast and this tutorial is now out of date.
+It is kept here as a reference to students who attended this workshop.**

 This two hour workshop will take you from "Hello Docker" to deploying a containerized web application to a server.

 ## Prerequisites